AXIA-DEV/axlib/docs/SECURITY.md

 ## Reporting a Vulnerability

-Security vulnerabilities in Parity software should be reported by email to security@parity.io.
-If you think your report might be eligible for the Parity Bug Bounty Program, your email should be send to bugbounty@parity.io.
+Security vulnerabilities in Parity software should be reported by email to security@axiacoin.network.
+If you think your report might be eligible for the Parity Bug Bounty Program, your email should be send to bugbounty@axiacoin.network.

 Your report should include the following: